 The second context appears to be much more common, especially with for-profit educational institutions.
-The University of Phoenix, DeVry University, and Capella University are three for-profit organizations, along with many others, that offer undergraduate degree programs that prominently feature the terms “management” or “business management.”
+The University of Phoenix and DeVry University are two for-profit organizations, along with many others, that offer undergraduate degree programs that prominently feature the terms “management” or “business management.”
 Overall the academic and work experience qualifications of candidates who apply to these programs in many ways do not stack up to the qualifications of candidates who win admission at the best business schools.

 A Reversal: The Healthcare Industry Exception

 The healthcare industry provides a curious exception to the usage of the term management to identify functional areas within firms as described above, along with academic degrees and disciplines within business schools.
 This American University explanation deserves attention.

 In the healthcare industry, administration refers to the operations-related, lower-tier, and clerical and administrative functions within specific departments.
 In this industry, management refers to the high-level, highly-skilled direction of divisions, groups, or functions that impact the organization as a whole.
 This usage is the opposite of that applied by business schools and described in the more general context in the sections above.

 Finally, here is a side-by-side comparison chart of business administration and management:

 Business administration encompasses a wide range of business fundamentals such as economics, accounting, human resources, marketing, management, and finance.

 Students who opt for a degree in business administration are given a broad overview of the most common areas of a business.
 An MBA degree is highly coveted, preparing students to take up leadership roles in a business.